 Effects of withdrawal will vary by the substance used, duration of use, and the person, but general withdrawal symptoms may include:

 - nausea, vomiting, or diarrhea

 - anxiety or depression

 Different drugs will cause widely different effects, some of which can have negative consequences.
 Alcohol withdrawal, at its most severe, can cause a dangerous syndrome known as delirium tremens.
-Opioid withdrawal can lead to dangerously slowed or stopped breathing.
-For reasons such as these and others, it’s important to undergo detoxification in a supervised environment.
+For reasons such as these and others, it is important to undergo drug detox in a supervised environment.

-The main focus of a detox program is to help a person safely rid their body of harmful toxins acquired during the abuse.
-However, medically assisted detox programs also work to improve physical health on a grander scale, which can mean addressing nutritional deficiencies and dietary needs as well.
+The main focus of a detox program is to help a person safely rid their body of harmful toxins acquired during substance use.

-Essentially, any drug could require detoxification, as detox is simply the process of ridding a person’s body of a substance of abuse.
-However, certain drugs can lead to life-threatening withdrawal symptoms or greatly increased risk of relapse during detox, and addictions to these drugs necessitate medically supervised detox.
+Not everyone seeking addiction treatment will need to attend a medically-supervised detox program.
+Essentially, any drug could require detoxification, as detox is simply the process of ridding a person’s body of a substance.
+However, certain drugs can lead to uncomfortable or even dangerous withdrawal symptoms depending on the level of addiction.
+Some drugs greatly increase the risk of health problems during detox, and addictions to these drugs necessitate medically-supervised detox.